zap-syr/d3-indirection-control/README.md

 Go to Companion and launch UI, go to import/export tab and import your saved config.

-It'll add new OSC Generic connection in Companion and will create buttons with names of your files
+It'll add new OSC Generic connection in Companion and will create buttons with names of your files.

 ![companion-view](assets/companion-view.png)

-NOTE: If osc connection doesn't work just simply disable and enable it again
+NOTE: If osc connection doesn't work go to connection tab and just disable and enable it again.